Crazy Vegan Kitchen

 Can I make this without sugar?

-Yes, you can make this without sugar by using sugar alternatives such as honey, maple syrup, or coconut sugar.
+Yes, to make this granola sugar-free, use natural sweeteners like honey, coconut sugar, or sugar substitutes (I like allulose).
 You can also add unsweetened cocoa powder to give it a chocolate flavor and sweet taste without adding sugar.

 chocolate granola recipe.